CDCgov/prime-reportstream/prime-router/docs/onboarding-users/okta-account-creation.md

 3.)
 Click on group name hyperlink to open group configuration.<br>
 4.)
 Click on "Assign people" blue button on right hand side of screen.<br>
 5.)
 Search for User by typing user name into search box with "Search for users by first name, primary email or username" grey text.<br>
 6.)
-CLick on blue "+" symbol on right side of screen to add to group
+Click on blue "+" symbol on right side of screen to add to group.